ultimatecoder/ultimatecoder.github.io/_posts/2017-07-21-pydelhi-conf-2017-a-beautiful-conference-happend-at-new-delhi-india.md

   on the conference ticket.

-* **Beginner friendly platform:** If you are novice speaker than you will get nice mentorship from this community.
+* **Beginner friendly platform:** If you are novice speaker than you will get mentorship from this community.
 You can conduct a session for beginners.

 * **Networking:** You will find senior employees of tech giants, owner of innovative start-ups and professors from well-known universities participating